 There are no official pick up points for metered taxis at Bali Airport.
 This means you have three choices.
-The first choice is ordering a taxi from one of the official taxi counters at the airport (this is one of the most expensive options, example: a transfer from the airport to Ubud costs around Rp250,000, it should be half that price).
+The first choice is ordering a taxi from one of the official taxi counters at the airport (this is one of the most expensive options, example: a transfer from the airport to Ubud costs at least Rp250,000, it should be half that price).

 If you are not on a tight budget and you want to catch a taxi without having to haggle then I would suggest ordering a taxi from one of these desks.
 The people behind them can speak good English and you are guaranteed to get a good service.

 As you walk out of the arrivals hall at Denpasar Airport you will get a lot of people offering taxi services.
 These taxi drivers are not metered and you will have to bargain with them and even then you will pay more than you should.
 I would avoid ordering a taxi from any of these drivers as the price is often more expensive than at the official taxi counters (especially if you look very confused).
 The price can be anything from Rp50,000 – Rp200,000 more than it should be depending on where you want to go.

 It is possible to catch a metered taxi, but to do so you will need to walk out of the airport premises.
 If you choose to do this, head towards the pickup point and then cross the car park.
 You will be able to catch a taxi (I’d recommend Blue Bird) as they exit from the car park.

 You can get a shuttle from Denpasar Airport to several of the larger hotels in Kuta.
 One of the companies that operate shuttles is called Plus Priority.
 A shuttle ticket costs USD25 and is valid for five days all over the island (Uluwatu, Ubud, Kuta, Legian, Jimbaran, Seminyak, Sanur, Tanah Lot, Nusa Dua and even to Kintamani).